Welcome to the Leijiverse

 I wanted this site to be as accurate as possible, like an encyclopedia.
 I also wish this site to be your site, the site of every people on earth who has experienced the depth of the works of Leiji Matsumoto.

-This site is still under construction and help is welcome, specially for the summaries of episodes and movies, and info about rare series or TV specials.
+This site is still under construction and help is welcome, specially for the summaries of episodes and movies, and info about rare works.

 Anyway, I hope you will enjoy this site.